pinterest/ktlint/ktlint-test-ruleset-provider-v2-deprecated/README.md

 IMPORTANT: This module is kept around for future reference in case the current RuleSetProviderV3 is being deprecated.

 This module contains a rule set provider based on the deprecated `com.pinterest.ktlint.core.api.RuleSetProviderV2` which is already removed from the current code base.
-It wass used to build a custom rule set JAR for testing the `ktlint-cli` module.
+It was used to build a custom rule set JAR for testing the `ktlint-cli` module.

 As this module is not meant to be published, you need to build the jar explicitly and copy the jar to the `ktlint-cli` test resource folder:
 ```shell